ross4545/globeadmin/README.md

 ### License

-GlobesolAdmin is open-sourced software built by Dwij IT Solutions and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+LaraAdmin is open-sourced software built by Dwij IT Solutions and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ### Credits:
 - Ganesh Bhosale https://github.com/gdbhosale